PCOS: From symptoms to self-advocacy. Get the handbook

 Excessive exercise

 Exercise is great for you in moderation.
-But excessive exercise can actually negatively impact your menstrual cycle.
+However, excessive exercise can actually negatively impact your menstrual cycle.

 Disruption of the circadian rhythm